harvard-dce/zoom-recording-ingester/README.md

 1. Make a python virtualenv and activate it however you normally do those things, e.g.: `virtualenv venv && source venv/bin/activate`
 1. Python dependencies are handled via `pip-tools` so you need to install that first: `pip install pip-tools`
 1. Install the dependencies by running `pip-sync requirements/dev.txt`.
+1. Install the nodejs aws-cdk CLI locally by running `npm install` in the project root
 1. Copy `example.env` to `.env` and update as necessary.
 See inline comments for an explanation of each setting.
 1. If you have more than one set of AWS credentials configured you can set `AWS_PROFILE` in your `.env` file.
 Otherwise you'll need to remember to set in your shell session prior to any `invoke` commands.